zulip/zulip/help/restrict-direct-messages.md

-# Configure who can use private messages
+# Restrict direct messages

 {!admin-only.md!}

-In Zulip, users can exchange private messages with other users, [bots](/help/bots-and-integrations) and themselves.
-Organization administrators can configure who is allowed to use private messages.
+In Zulip, users can exchange direct messages with other users, [bots](/help/bots-and-integrations) and themselves.
+Organization administrators can configure who is allowed to use direct messages.

-## Configure who can use private messages
+## Configure who can use direct messages

 !!! warn ""